 With only seven ingredients (all of which are gluten-, dairy-, peanut-, preservative-, and GMO-free), even vegans can indulge in a little cheesy fun.
 You also get to eat an impressive 3 1/2 cups for just 150 calories and less than 100 grams of salt, so you can stretch the cheese factor all flight long.

 We love a good cheese snack, but these freakishly orange crackers are nothing more than white flour, oil, and a little bit of cheese, packing eight grams of fat, 150 calories, and 230 mg of salt per serving.

 Eating outside your home typically means you have no freaking clue what’s in your food, so we love that RX is super transparent about what’s in their bars (mostly just egg whites, nuts, and dates).
-Bonus: Greatist readers can get 12 bars for $20
+Bonus: Greatist readers can get 12 bars for $20 with code greatistrx.

 Unless you’re planning to rush off the plane to run a marathon, you probably don’t need a bar where the first ingredient is sugar (29 grams of it to be exact!).
 Save the candy bar in disguise for a tough workout.